-After you complete the initial configuration for an ApsaraDB RDS for SQL Server instance, you can connect to the RDS instance by using various methods such as Data Management (DMS) and Microsoft SQL Server Management Studio (SSMS) to perform the required operations.
-This topic describes how to connect to an RDS instance by using these connection methods.
+After you complete the initial configuration for an ApsaraDB RDS for SQL Server instance, you can connect to the RDS instance using various methods such as Data Management (DMS) and Microsoft SQL Server Management Studio (SSMS) to perform the required operations.
+This topic describes how to connect to an RDS instance using these connection methods.

 Prerequisites